phatware/Chat/README.md

 )

 ```
 By default the built-in MediaPicker will be auto-customized using the most logical colors from chatTheme.
 But you can always use `mediaPickerTheme` in a similar fashion to set your own colors.

 ### makes sense only for built-in message view
 `avatarSize` - the default avatar is a circle, you can specify its diameter here
 `tapAvatarClosure` - closure to call on avatar tap
 `messageUseMarkdown` - use markdown (e.g. ** to make something bold) or not
 `messageUseStyler` - pass a function that converts the message's `String` to the styled `AttributedString`
 `showMessageTimeView` - show timestamp in a corner of the message
 `messageLinkPreviewLimit` - limit the maximum number of link previews per message
 `linkPreviewsDisabled` - completely disable message link previews
 `setMessageFont` - pass custom font to use for messages

 ### makes sense only for built-in input view
 `setAvailableInputs` - hide some buttons in default InputView.
 Available options are:
     - `.full` - media + text + audio
     - `.textAndMedia`
     - `.textAndAudio`
     - `.textOnly`

 <img src="https://raw.githubusercontent.com/exyte/media/master/Chat/pic2.png" width="300">

 ## Large Attachment Support

-The library provides full support for uploading multiple attachments larger than 100 MB and for reporting upload status on both the sender’s and receiver’s message views.
+The library provides full support for uploading multiple attachments larger than 100 MB and for reporting upload status on both the sender's and receiver's message views.
 It offers flexibility in how much progress tracking functionality the client implements, allowing developers to omit percentage-based updates if desired.
 Sending percentage updates to the receiver requires careful handling, as it involves multiple WebSocket calls to synchronize status between sender and receiver.

 *Option 1*